anviljs/anvil.js/README.md

     yellow - warning
     red - error

-By default anvil will print everything but debug messages unless you provide a --debug argument or add this to your build.json :
+By default anvil will print everything but debug and warning messages unless you provide a --verbose argument or add this to your build.json :

     "log": {
         "debug": true